Esri/di-utility-network-export-subnetwork-by-rest/Export Subnetwork only/ExportSubnetworkOnly.md

 # export-subnetwork-only

-This solution uses the JSON return of the Export Subnetwork REST api and relies only on its supported parameters.
-These parameters as configured by the author are very powerful and can also be parameterized, if desired.
+This solution uses the JSON return of the Export Subnetwork REST api and relies on its supported parameters only.
+These api parameters are configured in the solution, parameterized as Query String parameters of the HTTPCaller transformer.

 ## Instructions
 1. Fork and then clone the repo.